refinedev/refine/documentation/blog/2024-01-05-kubectl-version.md

 ---
-title: Check Kubernetes Versionc- Advanced Use Cases with kubectl version
+title: Check Kubernetes Version- Advanced Use Cases with kubectl version
 description: Kubectl version is a very basic command, however, you might still face some errors like connection issues, version mismatches, or configuration problems.
 Here are some steps to debug these common errors.
 slug: kubectl-version
 authors: muhammad_khabbab